-As a final point we return to the distinction between certainty and uncertainty, and to the somewhat related distinction between nominal and adjectival conservatism.
-We have already said that much conservative argument relates directly or indirectly to cases of uncertainty and can be understood as examples of adjectival conservatism since the conservatism reflects an attitude to the uncertainty rather than a genuinely distinctive conservative value.
-The status quo seems to claim an epistemic advantage over all unrealised alternatives; its existence seems to provide a form of certainty.
-And it is difficult to supress the sense that all change is risky.
-Of course, one might respond that the status quo is risky too, and this is undoubtedly true, but nevertheless the epistemic salience of what exists seems both powerful and widespread.
-So, can we be sure that our formulation of state-relative evaluation as a form of nominal conservatism is anything more than a way of smuggling this epistemic salience in through the backdoor?
+and widespread.
+So, can we be sure that our formulation of state-relative evaluation as a form of nominal conservatism is anything more than a way of smuggling the epistemic salience of the status quo in through the backdoor?
 Is the claim that an existing valuable thing carries additional particular value merely a way of labelling the value of that epistemic salience and so disguising the underlying attitude to uncertainty?
-Does the special value of All Souls or some extant valuable painting, as they are, depend on the doubt that schemes for improvement may simply destroy and the promised improvements turn out to be illusory?
-Formally, it seems clear that we can distinguish between the adjectival and nominal forms of conservatism in the way outlined in this paper: practical difficulties do not undermine the conceptual distinctions.
-But given the ubiquity of uncertainty in the world as we know it, the precise source of any conservative misgivings in a specific case may be difficult to locate.
+Does the particular value of Kenora College, All Souls or some extant valuable painting, as they are, depend on the doubt that schemes for improvement may simply destroy and the promised improvements turn out to be illusory?
+Formally, it seems clear that we can distinguish between the adjectival and nominal forms of conservatism in the way outlined in this paper: the conceptual distinction seems both clear and robust.
+But given the ubiquity of uncertainty in the world as we know it, the precise source of any conservative sensibility in a specific case may be difficult to locate.